 Every game has rules, and these protocols are put into place to ensure the game goes smoothly.
 They are also essential to keeping athletes safe.
 If you are playing a new sport for the first time, make sure you understand the rules ahead of time to avoid causing injury to yourself and others.

 Muscles that are cold and tense are more susceptible to injury.
-Warming up before you start running, swimming, or biking at performance-level pace is critical to preventing sports injuries.
+Warming up before you start running, swimming, or biking at a performance-level pace is critical to preventing sports injuries.
 The type of warm-up you do may vary by activity.
-You may just start out on a slow jog before you sprint, or you may stretch your muscles for the stress they are about to endure.
+You may start on a slow jog before you sprint, or you may stretch your muscles for the stress they are about to endure.

 Take a Rest

 You might think that the more you train, the more successful you will be in your sport.
-While this may be true, it is important not to underestimate the importance of rest days.
+While this may be true, it is essential not to underestimate the importance of rest days.
 When you give your body a rest, you can prevent injuries related to overusing your muscles, and your muscles and connective tissues get the opportunity to repair themselves.